 What’s more, it’s human nature to take a contrary view whenever we feel backed into a corner and put on the defensive.

 The art of validation brings to mind the book of Job in the Old Testament.
 The first couple of weeks after his tragedy, Job’s friends sat quietly grieving with him and letting him freely lament.
-Unfortunately, they didn’t keep this up.
+But they didn’t keep this up for long.
 At the end of the book God says that when they grieved with Job they did the right thing, but as soon as they started self-righteously lecturing and judging him, they erred.
 So that puts to mind Paul’s words in Romans 12:15, “Rejoice with those who rejoice; mourn with those who mourn.”

 On a side note, I’m not saying we should always mirror the other person.
-In the case of anger or grumpiness, we shouldn’t let someone else’s bad mood ruin our day.
-By validating their emotions, however, we give them a chance to let go of them—so they in turn can mirror our more positive mood.
+This is a matter of discretion and context.
+In the case of anger or grumpiness, we shouldn’t let someone else’s bad attitude or gloomy mood ruin our day.
+That’s not what I’m suggesting.
+By validating their emotions, however, (and sharing them in certain cases) we give them a chance to let go of them—so they in turn can mirror our more positive mood.

 Let’s consider here the therapeutic nature of prayer.
-When I pour out my heart to God, it helps me articulate my feelings and crystalize my thoughts—it clears the clutter in my mind and often gives me a new perspective.
+When I pour out my heart to God, it helps me articulate my feelings and crystallize my thoughts—it clears the clutter in my mind and often gives me a new perspective.
 In expressing those feelings and concerns out loud, I begin to have enough clarity to think of possible solutions.
 In many ways it’s like talking to a therapist.

 Maybe this is why God can seem so silent.

-I mean, it’s right there in Job isn’t it.
 When Job’s friends mourned with him silently, he was comforted, but when they judged and lectured him he was plunged into isolation and the exhaustion of defending himself.
-His grief was thereby doubled through their lack of validation and understanding.
-When we pray, God listens quietly, mourning with us or rejoicing with us.
-He doesn’t lecture, debate, criticize, judge, or invalidate, which would put us on the defensive or cause us to shut down (as we do with people).
-He just listens in a caring way.
-“Cast all your cares on him for he cares for you.”
-(1 Peter 5:7) God is silent so that we can rest in his solidarity.
+His grief was doubled by their lack of understanding and validation – by their noise and chatter.
+In contrast, when we pray, God doesn’t lecture, debate, criticize, judge or invalidate us; it would only put us on the defensive or cause us to shut down.
+He instead listens to us quietly; mourning with us or rejoicing with us.
+God’s silence when we grieve enables us to rest in his solidarity.

-This leads to the inevitable question, if he is quiet when we mourn, is he loud when we rejoice?
-Well, how might that loudness manifest?
-People often say God feels closest when they’re feeling happiest.
-When we’re happy we’re full of praise and gratitude and hallelujahs and God is so good, and we feel like God’s presence surrounds us.
-I wonder if the answer is to be found in the concept of mirroring.
+If God is quiet when we mourn, is he therefore loud when we rejoice?
+Perhaps he is.
+Consider how that loudness might manifest.
+People often say that God feels closest when they’re feeling happiest.
+When we’re happy we’re full of praise and gratitude and hallelujahs and God is so good, and we feel like God’s presence surrounds us warmly.

-So in conclusion, as we strive to better validate our friends and loved ones, learning to sit with them quietly and without judgment as Job’s friends sat with him (those first few weeks before they erred), perhaps we’ll begin to see too that when we feel the most lack in our own lives, when God is silent, he is actually just as present with us as he is during times of plenty.
+So in conclusion, as we strive to better validate our friends and loved ones during difficult times, sitting with them quietly and without judgment as Job’s friends did during those first few weeks before they erred, let’s also remember that when God is silent and we feel deprived of his presence, he is actually just as present with us in these times as he is in our times of joy.